geraldnilles/My-DVR/README.markdown

     * Starts the Recorder Process when needed
 * Device Manager
     * Discovers Tuners on the current network and sends them back to the Control Center
+* CLI Interface
+    * Allow user to tweak the command center

 # Processes